Noose Pose

 Modifications and Props:

-If squatting on the floor is too difficult for you, then try a variation of this pose with a chair.
-Sit down on the front edge of a strong chair without wheels.
+If squatting on the floor is too difficult for you, try a variation of this pose with a chair.
+Sit down on the front edge of a sturdy chair without wheels.
 Place your left hand on the outside of the right knee and put your right hand on top of the chair's back as you twist to the right.
 Lift your sternum up as you twist.

-If this posture is comfortable, then try bending forward as you twist.
-Press your left forearm into the side of the right knee as you twist, and then see if you can press your left elbow against your knee as bend even further forward in the twist.
+If this posture is comfortable, try bending forward as you twist.
+Press your left forearm into the side of the right knee as you twist, and then see if you can press your left elbow against your knee as you bend further forward in the twist.
 Repeat the twist to your left side the same way for the same duration.

 Deepen the Pose: